 Capital One Venture Rewards Credit Card

 If you love to shop and travel, the Capital One Venture Rewards Credit Card is for you.
-This card offers a sign-up bonus of 75,000 miles (equal to $600 in travel) after spending $4,000 on purchases in the first three months.
+This card offers a sign-up bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening.

-The card is best known for earning an unlimited 2 miles per dollar on all purchases as well as a 75,000-mile sign-up bonus when you spend $4,000 on purchases within the first three months.
+The card is best known for earning an unlimited 2 miles per dollar on all purchases as well as the sign-up bonus.
 Cardholders also can earn 5x miles per dollar on hotels and rental cars booked through Capital One Travel and there are no foreign transaction fees — so you can use your card around the globe.

 Other benefits include premier access to reservations at exclusive top-notch restaurants around the country and pre-sales to concerts, festivals, games, and other events.